 Primary Objectives: Implementing case management & advocacy services within the philosophical framework of the agency including trauma-informed; strength based, relational & empowering practice.

 1. Case Management/Advocacy

 Provide case management & advocacy services for 4 families (unless otherwise determined by supervisor) including child assessment & child goal plan development.
 Develop service plans with residents that address a variety of needs such as medical, legal, educational, employment benefits, & behavioral health; work closely with other residential staff to assist families in obtaining their goals; actively engage in networking with community service providers to locate programs & resources that support resident goals.
 Liaison & advocacy with community service providers to secure resources & provide services for children/families including: day care, summer camp, school after school, parent education, counseling, legal & health care.
-Each resident coordinator shares in the responsibility of the scheduling interviews of prospective program participants; review of transitional housing application, checking references & orientating new participants to the program once admitted.
 In collaboration with other Resident Service Coordinators, plan and schedule TSS Family Programming to include psycho-educational workshops, seminars with outside providers.

 2. Housing Advocacy

 Provide housing advocacy & case management services to assigned families including budgeting counseling.
 Assist families in obtaining financial resources for housing expenses related to acquiring permanent housing.

 In collaboration with other residential staff, create a nurturing, supportive environment that facilitates families to build resilience & develop beyond the trauma they have experienced.
 This involves setting expectations & implementing policies, practices & systems that sustain safety & growth.
 Co-facilitate community meeting for residents once a week in the evening.

 Keep case management records current, maintain outcome data, track services through the TSS database, submit routine reports for funding agencies & correspond with internal & external contacts as required.